AdobeDocs/analytics-platform.en/help/report-builder/report-buider-overview.md

 >[!NOTE]
 >
 >This documentation is for Report Builder for Customer Journey Analytics.
-For information about Report Builder for Analytics on Windows, see [link to RB for Analytics]
+For information about Report Builder for Analytics on Windows, see [Report Builder for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/analyze/report-builder/home.html?lang=en).

 You can download Report Builder for Customer Journey Analytics from the Microsoft AppSource Store.
-[Link]
+[Link name and URL](URL)